modelblocks/modelblocks-release/README.md

-When licenses of resources used in Modelblocks projects do not permit redistribution, or when (usually data) resources are too large to be included, the Makefile will generate an appropriately-named `user-*.txt` configuration file in `modelblocks-repository/config/`, in which a user may specify a path to an external copy of the resource.
+When licenses of resources used in Modelblocks projects do not permit redistribution, or when (usually data) resources are too large to be included, the Makefile will generate an appropriately-named `user-*.txt` configuration file in `modelblocks-release/config/`, in which a user may specify a path to an external copy of the resource.
-When make is first invoked, Modelblocks will create an incorrect pointer for each configuration file in the dependency chain, along with console output indicating which configuration files are needed to create the recipe.
-Before re-running make, the needed third-party resources will need to be downloaded and the pointers updated in modelblocks-repository/config.
-This use of `user-*.txt` files is intended to allow users to specify external resources or other user- specific data without having to modify the Makefile, which may be overwritten in subsequent updates to Modelblocks.
+When Make is first invoked, ModelBlocks will create an incorrect pointer for each configuration file in the dependency chain, along with console output indicating which configuration files are needed to create the recipe.
+Before re-running Make, the needed third-party resources will need to be downloaded and the pointers updated in `modelblocks-release/config`.
+This use of `user-*.txt` files is intended to allow users to specify external resources or other user- specific data without having to modify the Makefile, which may be overwritten in subsequent updates to ModelBlocks.

-External resources are described in `RESOURCES.md` and denoted by a [+] next to their name. `RESOURCES.md` also specifies which `user-*.txt` files are associated with each external resource.
+External resources are described in `RESOURCES.md`. `RESOURCES.md` also specifies which `user-*.txt` files are associated with each external resource.